 Even as the market has shrunk, Canon has maintained the largest product line in the camera industry.
 The company still produces its own (full-frame and APS-C) sensors, as well as cameras, lenses, and accessories.

 Today, Canon offers several lines of hobbyist and professional DSLRs, including the vaunted 1D X series, the 5D series, and the Rebel series.
-New iterations of Canon cameras include Canon’s Dual-Pixel autofocus, which allows for ultra-fast focusing in Live View (something that other camera brands still struggle with).
+New iterations of Canon cameras include Canon’s Dual-Pixel autofocus, allowing for ultra-fast focusing in Live View (something other camera brands still struggle with).
 Canon also offers high-quality point-and-shoot cameras, such as the Canon Powershot series.